mslabek/cinema-tickets-api/README.md

    environment variable. `launch.sh` passes this argument as an argument to gradle.
 2. As above - if the port 8080 on your machine is not open during application deployment, it will throw an exception and turn off.
+3. If the demo-requests script prints error like `-bash: python: command not found`, you can either replace the python calls with wherever your python binary is called in your `$PATH` variable, or you can add python to your `$PATH` variable as `python`, and not for example `python3`.

 ## 🛠 Tech Stack